Vinayak Nimhan

-Vinayak Nimhan (died 26 October 2022) was Shiv Sena politician from Pune, Maharashtra.
-He was member of the 12th Maharashtra Legislative Assembly representing the Shivajinagar Assembly Constituency.
+Vinayak Nimhan (died 26 October 2022) was a Shiv Sena politician from Pune, Maharashtra.
+He was a member of the 12th Maharashtra Legislative Assembly representing the Shivajinagar Assembly Constituency.
 He had been elected to Maharashtra Legislative Assembly for three consecutive terms.
-For his first two terms, he was elected as a member of the Shivsena.
+For his first two terms, he was elected as a member of the Shiv Sena.
 For his third term, he was elected on the Indian National Congress ticket.
-In Nimhan was defeated in the 2014 assembly elections.
-He has since then returned to the Shivsena.
+Nimhan was defeated in the 2014 assembly elections.
+He has since then returned to the Shiv Sena.

 Nimhan died from cardiac arrest on 26 October 2022, at the age of 59.